deanmalmgren/flo/README.md

 - *Provide an easy-to-use framework.* This applies for n00bs and pros alike.
 Use human-readable syntax.
-- *Prevent, as much as reasonably possible, costly mistakes.* Avoid inadvertantly rerunning commands that overwrite results or executing commands that take a long time.
+- *Prevent, as much as reasonably possible, costly mistakes.* Avoid inadvertently rerunning commands that overwrite results or executing commands that take a long time.
 - *Encourage good development practices, but allow for flexibility.*
   There's a tradeoff here, but we have [an opinion](#op-ed) on how to do this in a good way.

-Many of these concepts have been captured in the original the roadmap for [flo.yaml](design/flo.yaml) and the
+Many of these concepts have been captured in the original road map for [flo.yaml](design/flo.yaml) and the
 [command line interface](design/command_line_interface.sh) design specification.
-Most of these concepts have been implmented or are on the roadmap, but if you have any suggestions for other ideas, please [add them](issues)!
+Most of these concepts have been implemented or are on the road map, but if you have any suggestions for other ideas, please [add them](issues)!